Herdataspace/Herdataspace/README.md

 ## A bit about me

-- 🔬 A PhD student using cell-based and flow-cytometry approaches to investigate the immune response in type 1 Diabetes
+- 🔬 PhD student at the University of Exeter, using cell-based and flow-cytometry approaches to investigate the immune response in type 1 Diabetes

 - 👩‍🎓 Molecular Medicine (MSc) and Biomedical Science (BSc) graduate from The University of Sheffield.